 I’d like to continue the discussion on storage savings technologies.
-In my recent post on Dedupe and Compression I attempted to clarify the differences in the data reduction capabilities between each technology and demonstrate how the two deliver even greater savings when used in conjunction.
+In a recent post, I attempted to clarify the differences in the data reduction capabilities between each technology and demonstrate how the two deliver even greater savings when used in conjunction.
 Let’s expand the conversation by digging into Thin Provisioning, likely the most widely available storage savings technology.

 At a high level, Thin Provisioning (T.P.) is a virtual provisioning mechanism that allows addressable storage capacity to be provisioned without consuming or reserving physical capacity.
 The latter is allocated on-demand, as data is being written.
 This dynamic capability eliminates physical capacity lost as free space within traditional, thick provisioned LUNs, volumes and virtual disks.